kingluddite/web-dev-notes/cms/wordpress/bootstrap-wordpress-part-1.md

 [Our BS template](http://v4-alpha.getbootstrap.com/examples/jumbotron/)

+## index.php
+This is the first file we will work with in our custom theme.

-* View the page in Chrome and view the source of the page.
-Copy the source and paste it into `index.php`.
+Copy the source from the Bootstrap 4 jumbotron example and paste it into `index.php`.
 The CSS won't be working but you will see the content.

+View the page in Chrome and view the source of the page.

 ## Break up our page into pieces
+Instead of working with one huge file we will break it into smaller, more manageble pieces.

 ### header.php
+We want to grab the top part of our `index.php` page and put it inside `header.php`

-In `index.php`, select from the `<!DOCTYPE html>` down to the closing `</nav>` element and paste inside `header.php`
+In `index.php`, highlight from the `<!DOCTYPE html>` down to the closing `</nav>` element, cut it, and paste inside `header.php`

 ### php includes
+So now we have our header inside `header.php` and the code is no longer inside `index.php`.
+We need a way of pointing `index.php` to the code inside `header.php`.
+PHP includes will enable us to do this.
+We will use `get_header()` to grab our header content and `get_footer()` to grab our footer content.

 #### get_header()

 If you worked with PHP before you know about includes.
-It's just a way to include a chunk of code onto another page. `get_header()` will pull into index.php the code inside `header.php`.
+It's just a way to include a chunk of code onto another page. `get_header()` will pull into `index.php` the code inside `header.php`.

 Replace the cut code in `index.php` with the following PHP code: